fumieval/rhythm-game-tutorial/draft.md

 * Sound: a music is playing through the game.
 * Graphics: pictures depend on the time.
-* User interaction: a user types the space key.
+* User interaction: the score changes when the player hit the space key.

 We will explain these in order.